 True, but too vague.
 Applies to all walks of life.
 In the context that Bird refers to, people are using the term with regard to business.

 Every year books are written on the subject of business strategy, such as 2011’s Good Strategy / Bad Strategy, by Richard Rumelt.
+It was the first of many business strategy books I turned to after being challenged to define its meaning on that conference call.
 The book’s premise is that a good business strategy is hardly ever just one idea or one point of distinction.
 Instead, a business strategy is a set of ideas that are interlinked and complementary.

-By themselves each idea within such a set may not be unique or proprietary, but combined they create a unique position of advantage.
+By itself each idea within such a set may not be unique or proprietary, but combined they create a unique position of advantage.

 He makes a case study of IKEA’s strategic (and digital, by the way) formula:

 heavily digitized infrastructure +

 None of these ideas are patented.
 And IKEA’s competitors could easily ape any one of them, or maybe even two together.

 But it would be extremely difficult to copy all of them at once.
 By putting these ideas together into a cohesive set, IKEA has created a strong position of advantage in the home furnishings market.